 While most of the Pixar movies are aimed at all audiences, its clear that the 2006 film Cars is aimed squarely at younger kids.
 It’s set in an alternate Earth populated by anthropomorphic vehicles.
 Cars centers on Lightning McQueen, a brash racing car who gets himself lost while traveling to a race in California.
 He finds himself in the desert town of Radiator Springs, where he meets a diverse group of cars, including a rusted tow-truck named Mater.
 Lightning has to do some community service in the town and learns some life lessons before he heads back to the racing world to try to win his first Piston Cup.

 A Bug’s Life is sometimes forgotten in the Pixar library, even though its the second feature film the studio released.
 The 1998 film goes small as it tells the tale of Flik, a member of an ant colony who is under attack by an evil group of grasshoppers.
 Flik tries to recruit a team of bugs that he believes can fight off this threat.
 The problem is this group turns out to be just a circus troupe.
 A Bug’s Life showed CGI animation that was already much better than what was presented in Toy Story.
 More importantly, it’s the tale of someone who, through unconventional means, becomes a hero to his community.

 Future Disney Plus Pixar movies

-Two more older Pixar movies will be added to the Disney Plus library in the coming months:
+One more older Pixar movie will be added to the Disney Plus library in the coming months:

 Those are the best Disney Plus Pixar movies right now!
 We’ll update this list as more Pixar films arrive on Disney’s streaming service.